 Save the edited video to any popular video format or fit to the mobile device.

-Kdenlive is a free and open source video editing software and is available for GNU/Linux, FreeBSD and Mac Os X. It offers great video editing functions like cutting, splitting, transitions, video effects, copy paste, etc. Also it supports a lots of file formats It supports a wide variety of file formats and a wide range of camcorders and cameras.
+Kdenlive is a free and open-source video editing software and is available for GNU/Linux, FreeBSD, and Mac Os X. It offers great video editing functions like cutting, splitting, transitions, video effects, copy-paste, etc. Also, it supports a lot of file formats.
+It supports a wide variety of file formats and a wide range of camcorders and cameras.

-Shotcut is anther video editing software for Linux and it is an interesting one because its UI looks more like a media player than an editor.
-The software makes editing video very simple with the set of awesome features it has.
-For basic uses, it will work just fine, but if you need more powerful options, especially for advanced or professional video recording, then it may not be the best.
+Shotcut is another video editing software for Linux, and it is an interesting one because its UI looks more like a media player than an editor.
+The software makes editing videos very simple with the set of awesome features.
+It will work just fine for basic uses, but if you need more powerful options, especially for advanced or professional video or audio recording, then it may not be the best.
 However, with the features it has, it qualifies as a decent video editor for Linux.

-Pitivi is a Non linear video editor and also open source software that freely available.
-For intuitive video editing this software is designed.
-It supports simple features i.e. snapping, trimming, splitting, and clips cutting.
+Pitivi is a Non-linear video editor and also open-source software that is freely available.
+For intuitive video editing, this software is designed.
+It supports simple features i.e. snapping, trimming, splitting, and clip cutting.
 Pitivi curves system supports audio mixing feature.
-It has the ability to use the keyboard shortcuts and scrubbers.
-In this video and audio can be linked together and this is a great advantage of it.
-It is the first open source video editor that support the MEF- material exchange format.
-Pritivi's user friendly interface gives drag and drop, direct manipulation, reducing complexity and native theme navigation.
+It has the ability to use keyboard shortcuts and scrubbers.
+In this video and audio can be linked together, which is a great advantage.
+It is the first open-source video editor that support the MEF- material exchange format.
+Pritivi's user-friendly interface gives drag and drop, direct manipulation, reducing complexity and native theme navigation.
 This software can be translated into several languages.
-It has also a user manual support.
+It also has user manual support.

-Avidemux is a free, open source video editing software designed mainly for simple cutting, splitting, merging, filtering and encoding, etc. It is a cross-platform free video editing software and support various file formats with different codecs such as AVI, MPEG, MP4, ASF, etc. With it, you can easily edit your videos and output the edited videos for your iPhone, iPad, iPod, PSP, etc.
+Avidemux is a free, open-source video editing software designed mainly for simple cutting, splitting, merging, filtering, encoding, etc. It is a cross-platform free video editing software and supports various file formats with different codecs such as AVI, MPEG, MP4, ASF, etc. With it, you can easily edit your videos and output the edited videos for your iPhone, iPad, iPod, PSP, etc.

 Blender is the 3D computer graphics software.
-It is also open source and freely available, mainly used for visual effects, video games, animated films and 3D interactive application.
-This software is written python, c and c++.
-This software has main features such as skinning, 3D modeling, texturing, UV unwrapping, smoke and fluid simulation etc. some of specially for computer graphics in video editor that are rendering, video graphics editing, animating, sculpting, compositing, match moving, camera tracking, particle and soft body simulation.
+It is also open source and freely available, mainly for visual effects, video games, animated films, and 3D interactive applications.
+This software is written in Python, c and c++.
+This software has main features such as skinning, 3D modeling, texturing, UV unwrapping, smoke and fluid simulation, etc. some of especially for computer graphics in video editor that are rendering, video graphics editing, animating, sculpting, compositing, match moving, camera tracking, particle, and soft body simulation.
 Also supports primitive's geometric including 3D vector graphics.
-Its special scan-line ray tracing can export in various variety system for internal render engine.
+Its special scan-line ray tracing can export in various variety systems for internal render engine.

 LiVES is a free video editor developed for Linux operating system.
-It has a blend of real-time video performance and non-linear editing.
-It enables users to edit and make videos without worrying about the video formats, rates, frame sized, etc. Furthermore, it also performs as a Video Jockey software because of its multitrack timelines, mixing of clips and switching.
+It enables users to edit and make videos without worrying about the video formats, rates, frame size, etc. It has a blend of real-time video performance and non-linear editing.
+Furthermore, it also performs as a Video Jockey software because of its multitrack timelines, mixing of clips, and switching.

 Open Shot is a video editor for Linux operating system written Python.
-It is open source video editing software and also freely available.
-It main features to support many audio, video and image formats.
+It is open-source video editing software and also freely available.
+Its main features support many audio, video, and image formats.
 Better drag and drop feature.
-In open shot cutting, trimming, snapping and cropping are easier.
-It also supports video transition, compositing, 3d effects and motion picture credits.
-Open shot is user friendly software that gives also support of animation of key frame, easier encoding of video, digital zooming, editing and mixing of audio and digital video effects.
-This video editor software provides compositing and mainly extensive editing tool for practical working on high-definition video with HDV and AVCHD.
+Cutting, trimming, snapping, and cropping are easier in open shot.
+It also supports video transition, compositing, 3d effects, and motion picture credits.
+The open shot is a user-friendly software that also gives support of animation of a keyframe, easier encoding of video, digital zooming, editing, and mixing of audio and digital video effects.
+This video editor software provides compositing and mainly comprehensive editing tool for practical working on the high-definition video with HDV and AVCHD.

-The version 0.12 of flowblade movie under was released for Linux in January 2014 and the version 0.14 is in the pipeline to be released in June 2014.
-It is a multitrack non linear video editor to provide more precise and faster experience of editing.
+Version 0.12 of flow blade movie under was released for Linux in January 2014, and version 0.14 is in the pipeline to be released in June 2014.
+It is a multitrack non linear video editor to provide more precise and faster editing experience.

-It has got a tremendous range of tools and techniques to provide the best experience of audio video editing.
-There are 2 move and 3 trim tools alongwith 4 techniques of appending, overwriting and inserting a clip on the timeline.
-Another great feature of this video editor is that if has more than 50 image filters and more than 30 audio filters to ensure the best video and audio editing output.
+It has a tremendous range of tools and techniques to provide the best experience of audio-video editing.
+There are two moves and 3 trim tools along with 4 techniques of appending, overwriting, and inserting a clip on the timeline.
+Another great feature of this video editor is that it has more than 50 image filters and 30 audio filters to ensure the best video and audio editing output.

-Latest version of Vivia was launched in 2008.
-This highly user friendly free video editor is not only made for Linux but is also appropraite for windows.
-The Vivia is an easy to handle video editor which is free for both personal as well as commercial purpose.
-Vivia ensures easy and simple non linear editings and real time transitions on a friendly interface.
-It also supports multi camera feature on which clips obtained simultaneously from different cameras can also be edited.
+The latest version of Vivia was launched in 2008.
+This highly user-friendly free video editor is not only made for Linux but is also appropriate for windows.
+The Vivia is an easy to handle video editor that is free for both personal and commercial purposes.
+Vivia ensures easy and simple non-linear editings and real-time transitions on a friendly interface.
+It also supports a multi-camera feature on which clips obtained simultaneously from different cameras can also be edited.

-An additional feature that makes vivia more popular than other's is that vivia has got a crash recovery.
-This features help you recover your work which was interupted because of system crash or failure.
+An additional feature that makes vivia more popular than others is that vivia has got a crash recovery.
+These features help you recover your work interrupted by a system crash or failure.

 For professional users, Lightworks can offer you plenty of features you might use.
-It have paid and free version, and its free version only works up to 720p, and some output formats are also limited with free version.
+It has a paid and free version, and its free version only works up to 720p, and some output formats are also limited with the free version.